-- BRS Physiology (Board Review Series): this is intended for U.S. med students but is a great, and exceptionally well explained, textbook.
-It covers the major concepts in short bullet points and ends each chapter with extensive quizzes that really help cement the foundations.
+BRS Physiology (Board Review Series): fantastic, exceptionally well explained, textbook.
+It covers the major concepts in short bullet points and ends each chapter with extensive quizzes that really help build and memorize the foundations.

-- 6 Best YouTube Channels For Anatomy Beginners: most of the physiology is explained in the videos on these channels too
+- 6 Best YouTube Channels For Anatomy Beginners: a great accompaniment to learning physiology is via free YouTube channels.

 My Personal Experiences Studying Physiology

-In most international European medical schools, where the curriculum is not systems-based, physiology is a second year subject.
-At my University it is taught separately to anatomy but both subjects finals occur at the end of the same semester.
+In most international European medical schools, where the curriculum is not systems-based, physiology is a second-year subject.
+At my University, it is taught separately from anatomy but both subject’s finals occur at the end of the same semester.